Charles H. Lundquist College of Business: Oregon Executive MBA

 Founded in 1986, the Oregon Executive MBA is a twenty-month program tailored for individuals who already have several years of work and management experience.
 Classes meet on alternating Fridays and Saturdays with short breaks in December and March, and summers off.
 The Oregon Executive MBA follows a cohort model, promoting camaraderie and the development of a professional network, and with students progressing through the program together.
 The curriculum includes an international study trip during the first year to developing countries such as Brazil, China, Argentina, Peru, Hong Kong, and Vietnam.
 The second year culminates in the Capstone Business Project, where students work with the guidance of advisers to create a business plan or consulting project.

-Sports Product Management
+Master of Science in Sports Product Management

-There are two methods of obtaining the Sports Product Management Master's degree.
-The full-time Master's is in person and takes 18 months.
-It consists of 5 terms and 65 credit hours, beginning in the fall term.
-It takes place in Portland, Oregon.
-The second method is online.
-The duration is 24 months, and consists of 8 terms with 65 credit hours.
-It is designed for working professionals and it begins in the spring term.
+The Sports Product Management Master's degree is a full-time, in person Master's program focused on the business of sport and outdoor product creation based in Portland, Oregon.
+It takes 18 months to complete and consists of five terms, totaling 65 credit hours, which begin in the fall term.